mohitxxkapur/spotifyduplicates/README.md

 The purpose of this program is to take in a spotify playlist and remove duplicate songs from the artist.
 Songs will be matched by title, artist, and length.
-This is in case there are multiple songs of the same title
+This is in case there are multiple songs of the same title.
+My goal for this program is to practice more advanced list concepts in python, to lead into more intensive projects

 # Steps